When you need a creative lift to your day -- check Writer Rung to be transported, amused or provoked by our latest entries.

 ====

-I insisted we drive to the supposed butcher shop Jim claimed he owned in Geneva.
-As he drove slowly past the store JFK asked, “You don’t want to go inside do you?”
-Jim sounded nervous.
-I suspected we had him.
+he drove slowly past the store JFK asked, “You don’t want to go inside do

 “We’re stopping,” I commanded.
 “I’m going inside.”

 Upon entering the shop, “Do you know JFK?”
-I asked an employee.

-“I better know him.
-He’s one of the owners.”
+better know him.
+He’s one of the

-We toured the store and saw just how beef jerky is made.
+We toured the store and saw just how beef

 ====

-In Ellendale, we stopped in front of the café for lunch.
-“Anyone want to bet that JFK doesn’t know at least one person in here?”
+JFK doesn’t know at least one person in here?”
 I asked.
 I got no takers.
-Nobody did know Jim…except the waitress, the cook and all the customers.
+Nobody did know Jim…except the waitress, the

 ====

-So it looked like JFK’s story panned out after all.
-But LeRoy was still not convinced.
-“We passed some of the same places from different directions three-four times.
+places from different directions three-four times.
 You was drivin’ us around in circles, mister.”

 ====

 Finally JFK took us to his home.
-We met his wife Barb who was now home from work.
-She does the bookkeeping for the family holdings.
-She verified what JFK had been telling us all along.
-She even showed us a book with all the pictographed properties.
+We met his wife Barb who was now home from

-“Ya know, JFK, your farm is somethin’ like the ‘Twelve Days of Christmas’ song,” I said as we departed.
+the ‘Twelve Days of Christmas’ song,” I said as we departed.

 “What do you mean?” he asked.

-“Well,” I said, breaking out into song to the tune of ‘The Twelve Days of Christmas,’ “6 square miles, 5,000 pigs…4,000 acres, 3 goats, 2 Labradors.
-And a wife who pays all of your bills.”
+the tune of ‘The Twelve Days of Christmas,’ “6 square miles, 5,000 pigs…4,000

 “Yeah,” laughed JFK.
 “Somethin’ like that.”